-Portraying semiconductor as new oil seems unfair.
-Unlike oil, semiconductor reinvents products and processes and accelerates the incremental innovation race.
+Semiconductor refers to devices that are made by selectively adding impurities to materials that are neither conductors or insulators, like Silicon and Germanium, so that the flow of electrons can be controlled through voltage.
+Portraying semiconductors as new oil seems unfair.
+Unlike oil, semiconductor reinvents products and processes and accelerates the Incremental innovation race.
 Consequentially, innovation epicenters migrate across the boundaries of firms, industries, and countries.
 Semiconductor fuels the rise and fall of the economic edge of nations.
 Furthermore, by leveraging semiconductor economics, firms and nations have been increasing their monopolization footprint—making winner-takes-all a reality.
-Consequentially, semiconductor has been changing the world order.
+Consequentially, the semiconductor has been changing the world order.

 Due to the growing role of semiconductors in civilian and military products, it has become a national security issue.
 Hence, all major economies like the USA, China, India, Japan, and European Union would like to have semiconductor independence.
 As a result, we have already started witnessing major policy shifts-triggering chip war.
 But what is the semiconductor, and why is it so precious?
 And why does it have the power to reinvent products and processes and migrate innovation epicenters?
 Besides, why does it have the capability of fueling market power—resulting in growing monopolization?

 Upon reading this article, readers will get an understanding of the following major topics:

 - Semiconductor devices, their properties, how they are formed, and integrated circuits;

 - Semiconductor economics and the genesis of Moore’s law–fueling specialization and monopolization;

 - Role of semiconductors powering innovation and reinvention, fueling creative destruction, and rise and fall of firms;